 For example, a manufacturer in Pennsylvania realized that the percentage of women applying for traditionally male-dominated roles was sharply increasing and their current facility was not fit to handle the required restroom facilities needed for additional employees.
 A modular building with toilets, a changing area, and lockers was installed inside their warehouse.

-Schools that are expanding their athletic programs are also choosing modular buildings as a permanent facility because they can be installed quickly with little disturbance to the surrounding area.
+Schools that are considering safer ways to implement their athletic programs next year might choose modular buildings as a permanent option because they can be installed quickly with little disturbance to the surrounding area.
 Changing areas with lockers and showers can fit into a small footprint and budget, making modular units a great solution for space needs.

-Modular restrooms are a much better alternative to traditional solutions, for all kinds of situations where facilities are needed – either for a short-term application or to deal with a sudden increase in use.
+Modular restrooms are a much better alternative to traditional solutions, for all kinds of situations where facilities are needed – either for a short-term application or to deal with our new 'normal' due to the COVID-19 pandemic.
 Wilmot Modular offers modular restrooms and locker rooms that are ideal for any situation where you simply need to solve space needs fast.
 Reach out today to learn more!